Toggle mobile menu visibility

 Registers

-This section provides guidance on maintaining the admissions and attendance registers in line with legislation and DfE guidance.
-It includes detailed guidance on the use of absence codes and procedures for removing a child from the school role.
+This section provides guidance on maintaining the admissions and attendance registers in line with legislation and DfE statutory guidance.
+It includes detailed guidance on the use of absence codes and procedures for removing a child from the school roll.

-Working together to improve school attendance states that schools are expected to use an electronic management information system (MIS) to keep their attendance and admission registers to improve accuracy, speed up the process of sharing and analysing information, and make returns to the LA and DfE easier.
+Working Together to Improve School Attendance states that schools must use an electronic management information system (MIS) to keep their attendance and admission registers to improve accuracy, speed up the process of sharing and analysing information, and make returns to the LA and DfE easier.

 As the attendance register is a record of the pupils present at the time it was taken, the register should only routinely be amended where the reason for absence cannot be established at the time it is taken and it is subsequently necessary to correct the entry.
-Where amendments are made, all schools must ensure the register shows the original entry, the amended entry, the reason for the amendment, the date on which the amendment was made, and the name and title of the person who made the amendment.
+Where amendments are made, all schools must ensure the register shows:

 The Admissions Register